Heat vs. Pacers Player Props Betting Odds

 |3PM

-- The 24.5-point over/under for Haliburton on Thursday is 1.4 lower than his season scoring average.
+- The 27.0 points Haliburton scores per game are 0.5 less than his over/under on Saturday.

-- He averages 0.8 fewer rebounds than his over/under on Thursday (which is 4.5).
+- He averages 0.1 more rebounds than his over/under on Saturday (which is 3.5).

-- Haliburton averages 3.8 made three-pointers, 0.3 more than his over/under on Thursday.
+- Haliburton has hit 3.9 three-pointers per game, which is more than his over/under on Saturday (3.5).

 Check out all the prop bet options FanDuel has to offer!